-I set out three cookies sheets as I wanted to make enough orange slices to create a garland as well as hang extra slices on Christmas trees around the house.
+I set out three cookies sheets as I wanted to make enough orange slices to create a long garland as well as hang extra slices on Christmas trees around the house.

 Slice oranges 1/8 to 1/4 inch thick and place in a single layer on the cookie sheets.

-TIP: Blot with paper towel to remove excess moisture and speed up the drying process.
+Blot with paper towel to remove excess moisture and speed up the drying process.

-Place in the oven and bake for 5-6 hours at 250 degrees F or until the oranges start to turn slightly brown and dry.
+Place in the oven and bake for approximately 3 hours at 225ºF or until the oranges start to turn slightly brown and dry.

-String the oranges onto fishing line.
+String the oranges onto clear fishing line.
 Poke the line through the flesh of the orange, not the rind!

-TIP: You can string them close together, or leave 1-2 inch gaps as I did for a more minimal look.
+You can string them close together, or leave 1-2 inch gaps as I did for a more minimal look.

-You can also use the string of oranges to trim a cedar or fir garland as I did above our kitchen sink!
+The fishing line is invisible and makes the oranges look like they are floating!
+Use a string of oranges to trim a cedar or fir garland as I did above our kitchen sink!

 Here are the answers to some of the most common questions I’ve been asked about my dried orange garlands.